 But, for some reason, our silky terrier, Bernie, always runs off to grab one particular fuzzy bone whenever she hears somebody come home.
-She returns to greet them with this fuzzy bone in her mouth — we call it her “Baby” and she even knows it by this name — complete with her ears back and her tail wagging like crazy.
+She returns to greet them at the door with this fuzzy bone in her mouth — we call it her “Baby” and she even knows it by this name — complete with her ears back and her tail wagging like crazy.
 She never actually drops it.
 She just presents it.
-When you pick her up, she keeps it in her mouth, grunting and coughing because she’s breathing hard from excitement but just won’t drop Baby from her mouth.
-I’m not sure what that means in the dog world, but in the human world, I call this adorable.
+When you pick her up, she keeps it in her mouth, grunting and coughing because she’s breathing hard from excitement — but she just won’t drop Baby from her mouth.

 A couple of points to consider here:

-- Sometimes one of the college kids returns home for a quick visit, but seldom are both home at the same time.
+- Sometimes one of the college kids returns home for a quick visit, but they seldom are both home at the same time.
 This past weekend, however, both of them came home.
 I thought Bern’s head might explode.
 When they are home, she follows them everywhere throughout the house — even into the bathroom — and and sits next to them when they play video games or watch TV.
-When they finally shut the TV off and go to bed in the middle of the night, her head pops up from our bed, turns, and she hops off the bed to go sleep with them in their beds.
+When they finally shut the TV off and go to bed in the middle of the night, her head pops up from our bed, turns, and she hops off the bed to go sleep with one of them in their beds.
 The boys say she hops from bed to bed throughout the night.

 This past Saturday night, Bern went to sleep with them.
-Only she found their door closed.
+Only this time, she found their door closed.
 So she left a message, then crawled back into our bed.

 That’s their door.